Monica Rial: Personal life

 Rial has a younger brother, Miguel, and a younger sister, Natalie, who is also an actress.
 Both siblings have voiced in anime dubs.

-Rial is currently engaged to Ron Toye.
+As of April 2019, Rial was engaged to Dallas-based realtor Ron Toye.
+For a brief period in the 1990s, Rial was in a relationship with Illich Guardiola.

 Legal issues

 In 2019, Rial alleged that she had been sexually assaulted by fellow voice actor Vic Mignogna in 2007.
 On April 19, 2019, Mignogna filed a lawsuit against Rial, her fiancé, Ron Toye, as well as Funimation and Jamie Marchi for tortious interference, civil conspiracy, and defamation in regards to Rial's allegations.
 On July 19, 2019, Rial, Toye and Marchi all filed anti-SLAPP motions for Mignogna to dismiss his lawsuit.
 On October 4, 2019, the case was dismissed, and all the charges against Funimation, Marchi, Rial and Toye were dropped.
-In February 2022, Rial and Marchi began a monthly podcast about the case.
+In February 2022, Rial and Marchi began a podcast about the case.